How to feature your Substack newsletter on your Squarespace website

 2. Homepage integration

-If your Substack newsletter is a key part of your business strategy, showcasing it prominently on your homepage can drive meaningful results.
+If your Substack newsletter is central to your business strategy, featuring it on the homepage ensures it gains attention from new visitors.
 Adding a dedicated call-to-action section is an effective way to highlight its value and encourage sign-ups.

 Examples